ianfnelson/blog.iannelson.uk/content/posts/2009-10-26-castle-windsor-array-resolution-gotcha.md

 Easy, right?
 And yet at runtime Windsor surprised me by throwing this exception in my face:

-> Castle.MicroKernel.Handlers.HandlerException: Can&#8217;t create component &#8216;Marshalls.Leads.ApplicationService.LeadAllocationService&#8217; as it has dependencies to be satisfied.
+> Castle.MicroKernel.Handlers.HandlerException: Can’t create component &#8216;Marshalls.Leads.ApplicationService.LeadAllocationService’ as it has dependencies to be satisfied.
 >
 > Marshalls.Leads.ApplicationService.LeadAllocationService is waiting for the following dependencies:
 >